ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 ## Streamlit web app

-To access the web deployed version, please create a pull request on production branch to put your username and date access in records.txt file; once the pull request has completed go to this link to access the site:
+To access the web deployed version, please follow this link (you will need to wait about a minute for render to build the website):
 ```
 https://smart-factory-form.onrender.com
 ```